biolink/biolinkml/docs/index.md

  * [subclass_of](subclass_of.md) - rdfs:subClassOf to be emitted in OWL generation
  * [subproperty_of](subproperty_of.md) - Ontology property which this slot is a subproperty of
  * [subsets](subsets.md) - list of subsets referenced in this model
+ * [symmetric](symmetric.md) - True means that any instance of  d s r implies that there is also an instance of r s d
  * [title](title.md) - the official title of the schema
  * [todos](todos.md) - Outstanding issue that needs resolution
  * [type_definition.uri](type_uri.md) - The uri that defines the possible values for the type definition
  * [typeof](typeof.md) - Names a parent type
  * [types](types.md) - data types used in the model
+ * [union_of](union_of.md) - indicates that the domain class consists exactly of the members of the classes in the range
  * [value](value.md) - example value
  * [example.description](value_description.md) - description of what the value is doing
  * [values_from](values_from.md) - the identifier of a "value set" -- a set of identifiers that form the possible values for the range of a slot